-DoD Directive 4715.21, Climate Change Adaptation and Resilience, establishes a new policy to assess and manage risks associated with the impacts of climate change, and ensures that climate change is incorporated into all aspects of military planning.
+DoD Directive 4715.21, Climate Change Adaptation and Resilience establishes a new policy to assess and manage risks associated with the impacts of climate change and ensures that climate change is incorporated into all aspects of military planning.
 The policy states that DoD must be able to adapt current and future operations to address the impacts of climate change to maintain an effective and efficient U.S. military.
 Additionally, the Council on Environmental Quality (CEQ) recommends assessment of potential climate change impacts when performing National Environmental Policy Act assessments.

 In addition to the criteria pollutants, the EPA has begun to focus attention on GHGs because they trap heat in the earth's atmosphere, increasing global temperatures.
 Increases in global temperatures affect rainfall patterns and surface temperatures, which leads to climate change.
-One of the principle greenhouse gases CO_2 .
+One of the principle greenhouse gases is CO_2 .
 There are many sources of CO_2 emissions, which primarily include the burning of fossil fuels.
 To stem the consequences of CO_2 emissions, sequestering CO_2 has become an important topic.

 Sequestration is the environment's natural ability to remove and store air pollutants such as CO_2 .
-Given GHGs, and therefore CO_2 , have been tied to climate change, assessing CO_2 sequestration changes associated with an action has become a surrogate for assessing potential impacts of an action on climate change.
+Assessing CO_2 sequestration changes associated with an action has become a surrogate for assessing potential impacts of an action on climate change.
 This chapter addresses quantifying CO_2 sequestration or the loss of sequestration (sequestration forfeiture) associated with changing land use.